Boston & The Revolutionary War

 The Battle Green is a National Historic Landmark, and is considered consecrated ground, both for the blood shed on it and for the Minutemen who are interred here.
 It is one of the only places in the United States where the US flag is authorized by Congress to fly 24 hours a day.
 Also, located here is the Minuteman Statue, representing a member of the Lexington militia, local colonists who had volunteered to be first responders to military and other threats.
 The actual Minutemen were an elite subset of this group, young and fit and able to respond quickly.

-Next, head to Minute Man National Park where the Battles of Lexington and Concord are brought to life through the preservation, restoration and interpretation of significant sites from “that famous day and year” when Colonists took up arms in defense of liberty and touched off the American Revolution.
+Next, you see Minute Man National Park where the Battles of Lexington and Concord are brought to life through the preservation, restoration and interpretation of significant sites from “that famous day and year” when Colonists took up arms in defense of liberty and touched off the American Revolution.

-Day 4 – JFK Library – Fenway Park Tour – Whale Watching Cruise – Samuel Adams Boston Taproom
+Day 3 – JFK Library – Whale Watching Cruise – Samuel Adams Boston Taproom – Dinner at Oyster House w/Guest Speaker

 Start the day with a visit to the John F Kennedy Presidential Library & Museum.
 Relive the powerful story of the Kennedy years.
 In three theaters, period settings, and 25 dramatic multimedia exhibits, you will enter the recreated world of the Kennedy Presidency for a “first-hand” experience of John F. Kennedy’s life, legacy, and leadership.